Inflation strikes disrupt trains, flights in Greece, Belgium

 Unions called for an increase in salaries and in the minimum wage, which is just over 700 euros (dollars) per month for salaried workers, and bolder measures to tackle inflation.

-Belgian trade unions say gas prices have gone up by 130% in just one year, electricity by 85% and fuel by 57%.
-Food prices also have gone up.
+Belgian trade unions say gas prices have gone up by 130% in just one year, electricity by 85% and fuel by 57%, while food prices also have increased.

-AP reporters Costas Kantouris in Thessaloniki, Greece; Samuel Petrequin and Raf Casert in Brussels; and Jill Lawless in London contributed to this report.
+AP reporters Costas Kantouris in Thessaloniki, Greece; Samuel Petrequin and Raf Casert in Brussels; and Jill Lawless in London and Angela Charlton in Paris contributed to this report.

 Credit: Petros Giannakouris